-The guideline directs the use of the property table at §2F1.1 to aggravate the offense level.
-The amount to be used is the greater of the value of the bribe, or the improper benefit of the action to be taken or effected in return for the bribe, if the value can reasonably be ascertained.
-If the amount of the benefit cannot be ascertained, the court should apply at least the amount of the bribe.
-For example, if a bank officer agreed to the offer of a \$25,000 bribe to approve a \$250,000 loan under terms for which the applicant would not otherwise qualify, aggravation of the base offense level from the property table would provide for imposing a sentence based on the greater of the \$25,000 bribe, or the savings in interest over the life of the loan compared with alternative loan terms.
-If, in another instance, a gambler paid a player \$5,000 to shave points in a nationally televised basketball game, the value of the action to the gambler is the amount the gambler and the gambler's confederates won or stood to gain.
-If that amount cannot be estimated, the amount of the bribe is used to determine the appropriate increase in offense level from the property table.
+As with non-commercial bribery, this guideline considers not only the amount of the bribe but also the value of the action received in return.
+Thus, for example, if a bank officer agreed to the offer of a \$25,000 bribe to approve a \$250,000 loan under terms for which the applicant would not otherwise qualify, the court, in increasing the offense level, would use the greater of the \$25,000 bribe, and the savings in interest over the life of the loan compared with alternative loan terms.
+If a gambler paid a player \$5,000 to shave points in a nationally televised basketball game, the value of the action to the gambler would be the amount that he and his confederates won or stood to gain.
+If that amount could not be estimated, the amount of the bribe would be used to determine the appropriate increase in offense level.